 Rice University receives GRE scores electronically from the Educational Testing Service.
 Because we match scores by an applicant's name, it is important that you explicitly call our attention to any discrepancies that might occur between your name as reported on your application forms and as recorded on your GRE scores.

 Be sure to take the GRE in time for official scores to reach us by the January 10th deadline.
 For further information on the GRE and registration forms, please contact the

 Educational Testing Service,

 NOTE TO FOREIGN APPLICANTS:

 We realize that language and cultural differences may affect the GRE scores of foreign students, particularly those whose native language is not English.
 This is taken into consideration when such students' applications are evaluated.
 The scores are nevertheless required and must come directly from the Educational Testing Service.
 Return to top

 The Test of English as a Foreign Language (TOEFL) is required of any student whose native language is not English.

-Your score must not be more than two years old and an unofficial copy must be uploaded into the application to be considered for admission.
+Your score must not be more than two years old to be considered official.
+In some cases, we are able to get the official scores electronically.
 If you are offered admission and we aren't able to get your scores electronically, you will be required to have an official copy sent to the department directly from ETS.
 The Institution Code for Rice University is 6609.
 Personal copies are not acceptable.
 The test is administered through the

 Educational Testing Service